brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 This would create a function template that may only generate functions that take a `B`, ensuring that, when they participate in overload resolution, we don't generate additional instantiations.
 Such a proposal would change how templates participate in overload resolution, however, and is not to be attempted haphazardly.

-If we had that, we could use it to constrain the deduction of `Self`.

 # Real-World Examples

 ## Deduplicating Code